bcdady/SRE-Shell-Kit/README.md

 ### Myriad options and alternatives

 There are many tools that different software engineers have created to meet their needs over the years.
 As a colleague recently joked with me: "When a software developer encounters a new problem, their instinct is to develop software to solve that problem".
 In my experience, it is rare for a software engineer to go looking for a solution to a particular problem, and for them to find am existing option that meets their needs or expectations.
 From that perspective, the tools included or even recommended here are not presented as objectively the correct options.
 If you feel strongly that the value or efficacy of this toolkit could be improved, you are invited and encouraged to contribute such a nomination.
-See (Help improve this SRE toolkit)[##HelpimprovethisSREtoolkit]
+See [Help improve this SRE toolkit](##HelpimprovethisSREtoolkit)

 ### Tier 1: Homebrew